theanonhustler/Attendify/README.md

 - Attendify is designed to address problems with attendance, reliable records and distribution of rewards
 - Encourage learners/ participants to attend more often, thus resulting in an improved retention rates for such organisation
 - Allows event organisers to track progress and attendees easily, such information useful for marketing and promotions.
+- Community members benefit from reputation and incentive reward by taking part in communities with a track record.

 ### Built with These Tech Stack
 - Nextjs